020 7650 1200

 Working with our clients

-Whenever possible, we meet our clients in person; we believe that meeting face to face is the best way to truly understand our clients’ needs.
+Whenever possible, we meet our clients in person; we believe that meeting face-to-face is the best way to truly understand our clients’ needs.
 This can involve travelling for many hours, often to isolated and sometimes dangerous places.

-Many of our clients speak languages other than English and we routinely engage interpreters so that we can provide clear advice and take instructions.
+Many of our clients speak languages other than English, and we routinely engage interpreters so that we can provide clear advice and take instructions.
 In addition, many of our lawyers speak more than one language.

 Advocacy and working with others

-In many cases, local organisation and lawyers have been working to highlight the issues raised by our clients before we become involved.
+In many cases, local organisations and lawyers have been working to highlight the issues raised by our clients before we become involved.
 We believe that working collaboratively with such groups is mutually beneficial.
 For example, bringing a case in England often attracts significant media attention and can help raise public awareness of the human rights issues highlighted by local advocates.
-At the same time, the presence of a network of supportive organisations on the ground can help our clients resist intimidation by or for the companies they are suing.
+At the same time, a network of supportive organisations on the ground can help our clients resist intimidation by or for the companies they are suing.

-In particular, we advocate before national and international forums, such as the British Parliament and at the United Nations, to promote access to justice and to secure greater legal protection of human rights.
+In particular, we advocate before national and international forums, such as the British Parliament and the United Nations, to promote access to justice and to secure greater legal protection of human rights.

 Gathering the evidence